I’m Currently Testing these 8 WordPress Hosts on Live Sites

 - Surprisingly, the addition of KeyCDN & MaxCDN didn’t result in an improvement in speed.

 - The other key takeaway was that KeyCDN comfortably outperformed MaxCDN!!

-In our recently completed Speed Study Simple Cache was unable to match W3 Total Cache & WP Rocket.
-It’s time for another caching solution to step in the ring and see if they can perform a little better.
+In our recently completed Speed Study Cache Enabler comfortably outperformed Hyper Cache.
+It’s time for another caching solution to step into the ring and see if they can perform any better.

-- Ensure all of our Live Test Sites have Cache Enabler & Autoptimize installed
+- Ensure all of our Live Test Sites have Comet Cache & Autoptimize installed

 - Run 3 weeks of speed testing with GTmetrix

-- Find out if Cache Enabler could spring a surprise and be the #1 caching plugin?
+- Find out if Comet Cache could spring a surprise and be the #1 caching plugin?

 Each week speed & uptime tests are run using independent tools, GTmetrix & Pingdom.
 To eliminate the chance of location bias, I also change up the test region each week, starting in North America, then Europe & finishing off in Asia Pacific.

 The Speed Test checks how long it takes for a website to fully load using a desktop internet browser.
 As website owners, we want our site to load as quickly as possible.